-These IDArb Recommendations for Expedited Arbitration provide suggestions that the parties and the arbitrator are invited to follow, as far as this appears appropriate in the specific case, in the context of the expedited procedure, under the Swiss Rules of International Arbitration ("Swiss Rules"), for claims up to CHF 1.000.000.
+These IDArb Recommendations for Expedited Arbitration provide suggestions which the parties and the arbitrator are invited to follow, as appropriate in the specific case, in the context of the expedited procedure, under the Swiss Rules of International Arbitration ("Swiss Rules"), for claims up to CHF 1.000.000.

-- If the parties cannot immediately agree on the name of the sole arbitrator, each party may request the assistance of the IDArb Secretariat which will follow the following procedure:
+- If the parties cannot immediately agree on the name of the sole arbitrator, each party may request the assistance of the IDArb Secretariat which will follow the procedure below:

 - each party will number the names according to its preference (and/or delete the names it does not accept);

 - the parties agree to jointly designate the arbitrator having received the highest preference.

 If the parties do not jointly designate the sole arbitrator within 30 days from the Notice of Arbitration, the sole arbitrator will be appointed by the Court according to Article 8 of the Swiss Rules.